 Michael O'Mara Books Limited

-By the last of the Rammeside Pharaohs a succession of weak Kings and crop failures cause in a short period for the society of the Holy city and the sacred necropolis' to be robbed of their valuable furnishings.
-The tomb builders become the tomb robbers till the inhabitants are no longer safe or being fed in their little isolated village and the people move away and the tomb builders families and descendants simply vanish from recorded history.
+By the last of the Rammeside pharaohs, a succession of weak kings and crop failures cause in a short period for the society of the holy city and the sacred necropolis' to be robbed of their valuable furnishings.
+The tomb builders become the tomb robbers till the inhabitants are no longer safe or being fed in their isolated village and the people move away and the tomb builders families and descendants simply vanish from recorded history.

-This is one of those books where i found myself saying Wow again and again, it takes a few chapters to get into the complexities of the village life and its inhabitants but once in the reader becomes hooked and the book becomes hard to put down.
+This is one of those books where I found myself saying wow, again and again, it takes a few chapters to get into the complexities of the village life and its inhabitants but once in the reader becomes hooked the book becomes hard to put down.

 Truly "Ancient lives" is John Romer's masterpiece and one of the finest compositions I have read in years.